open/close all folders

 RPG — Eastern

 - In Breath of Fire, there's a part where you have to pay 50k GP to proceed.
-Hardly you would have the money by now, but there's a side quest to obtain a gold bar that sells for exactly 50k GP.
+It's unlikely that you would have the money by now, but there's a side quest to obtain a gold bar that sells for exactly 50k GP.

 - In Final Fantasy: The 4 Heroes of Light, there's one part of the game where Jusqua has to raise 10,000 gil in order to un-Baleful Polymorph Princess Aire, who got turned into a cat, even though he's got the wrong cat.
 To help with this, at this point you have the option to open your own shop and, fortunately, Karl Marx DOESN'T hate your guts!

-- In Skies Of Arcadia, after Vyse and friends are reunited, they decide to start building their home base on the island Vyse got stranded on, and upgrade their new ship's engines and hull to withstand stronger currents and debris fields.
-Both are done at the same time, and cost over 120,000 gold for the upgrades and base.
-Fortunately, the dungeon you previously completed yields a valuable doubloon of a legendary pirate that sells for 10,000 gold, and the monsters in the skies around the home base act as miniature Money Spiders.
+- In Skies of Arcadia, after Vyse and friends are reunited, they decide to start building their home base on the island Vyse got stranded on, and upgrade their new ship's engines and hull to withstand stronger currents and debris fields.
+Both are done at the same time, and cost 100,000 gold for the upgrades and base.
+Fortunately, the dungeon you previously completed yields a valuable doubloon of a legendary pirate that sells for 20,000 gold, and the monsters in the skies around the home base act as miniature Money Spiders.

 - Boat trips in Tales of Phantasia cost money regardless of plot importance, and they are required at some points.